• Skip to primary navigation

 Making creamy chicken tortellini soup in a stock pot.

-If you plan to have leftovers, this can be prevented by cooking and storing your tortellini separately from the rest of the soup ingredients.
+Planning leftovers?
+Cook tortellini separately - If you plan to have leftovers, I recommend storing your tortellini separately from the rest of the soup ingredients.
 Simply omit the water listed in the recipe, cook your tortellini according to package directions, and add the tortellini to each bowl of soup as it's served.
+Otherwise, leftover tortellini can get soggy and fall apart in the soup base.

 A white bowl filled with creamy chicken tortellini soup and a metal spoon.